salah-daddi-nounou/Dictionary-/README.md

-# Dictionary-
+## Dictionary Tool

-I wrote this small program, to look automatically for the meaning of a list of words at once, very useful when reading a foreign language book. first reading to extract the words, write them down. second reading with the words explained.
+This program automatically retrieves meanings for a list of words by scraping in an online dictionary.
+Ideal for reading foreign language books.
+Extract words during the first read, then review them with explanations in the second.